 Use pragma Volatile and pragma Volatile_Components to ensure that all tasks see updates to the associated objects or array components in the same order.

-Query the default object layout chosen by the compiler to determine the expected behaviour of the final representation.Consider using the restriction No_Unchecked_Conversion to prevent circumventing the type system.
+Query the default object layout chosen by the compiler to determine the expected behaviour of the final representation.

+Use the restriction No_Unchecked_Conversion to prevent circumventing the type system.

 For the traditional approach to bit-level programming, Ada provides modular types and literal representations in arbitrary base from 2 to 16 to deal with numeric entities and correct handling of the sign bit.
 The use of pragma Pack on arrays of Booleans provides a type-safe way of manipulating bit strings and eliminates the use of error-prone arithmetic operations.